 Government

 Database administrator: A database administrator focused on ERP will help a particular team with technical support and maintenance for their ERP system.
-This role might focus on the ERP system as a whole, or a specific module supporting the procurement team, for example.
+This role might focus on the ERP system as a whole or a specific module supporting the procurement team, for example.
 Using SQL, the database administrator might optimize procedures, objects, and functions within the system.

-Project manager: A project manager (or technical project manager) that focuses on ERP helps teams or organizations manage the implementation or enhancement of using ERP systems.
+Project manager: A project manager (or technical project manager) who focuses on ERP helps teams or organizations manage the implementation or enhancement of using ERP systems.
 They understand deeply the various applications of ERP software and help coach employees toward their goals by boosting productivity and organization.

+Enterprise resource planning software can help you optimize your business processes into one central process, saving your company time and money.
 Are you ready to dive into enterprise resource planning?
 Get to know tools and software that can help you land a fulfilling career in cloud-based operations and strategy.

 SAP.
 “What is ERP?, https://www.sap.com/insights/what-is-erp.html.”
-Accessed January 5, 2023.
+Accessed December 6, 2024.

 Editorial Team